Abhaybsingh19w33/SAP/Notes/AAA-miscellaneous/QUESTIONS/SAP ABAP Practice Questions.md

     - Validate integration points and workflows.
     - Verify data accuracy and completeness.

+20. LY_FILTER( ) function can be used on internal table or DB tables to get all the items that match the filter condition.

+21. AMDPs allow you as an ABAP developer to write database procedures directly in ABAP.

+22. ADBC can always be used when access to a database using the Native SQL interface instead of the ABAP SQL interface is necessary.

+23. ALV with IDA (SAP List Viewer with Integrated Data Access) helps tables that contain very large quantities of data to be displayed on the UI.

+24. An SAP HANA system is composed of three main components: the host, the system, and the instance.
+    - A host is the operating environment in which the SAP HANA database runs.
+The host provides all the resources and services (CPU, memory, network, and operating system) that the SAP HANA database requires.
+    - Unlike any other databases which use to store data on the hard drive, SAP HANA stores it in-memory.
+That means when you need the data; the system can access it directly from the in-memory storage rather than calling it up from the hard drive.

 ## File Handling

 1. If the dataset is opened in write mode and the If the file already exists, its existing content is deleted.
 True